 Carew Celtic Cross is another great sight to see during a stay in Carew in Pembrokeshire, and this village is just 6 miles from coastal Tenby.
 Step back in time by investigating the village’s 2000-year history during a rural break.

 Only 3 miles along the coast from Tenby, these two communities complement each other perfectly, with Tenby being a bustling beach resort and Saundersfoot offering a more sedate day by the sea.

 Unwind and explore the stunning sands of Saundersfoot Beach and the bay, before wandering through the village to see the quaint houses and grab a bite to eat on a visit.

 Map of Tenby

 Retreat to Tenby

-Begin searching through our wide range of Tenby holiday cottages to seek out your perfect base for your next seaside break.
+Begin searching through our wide range of Tenby holiday lodges and cottages to seek out your perfect base for your next seaside break.

-With large houses for big groups, family cottages for everyone to bundle up in and two-person escapes for a romantic getaway, you’re sure to find a cottage to catch your eye.
+With large houses for big groups, family cottages for everyone to bundle up in, two-person escapes for a romantic getaway or hot tub cottages in Tenby, you’re sure to find a cottage to catch your eye.